bunterWolf/Workmory/documentation/Engineering Design Dokument.md

   lastCleanup: timestamp,
   days: {
     ["YYYY-MM-DD"]: {
+      heartbeats: [
+            {
+              timestamp: number,
+			  data: {
+				teamsMeeting: false | {
+					title: string,
+					status: string
+				}
+				userActivity: "active" | "may_be_inactive" | "inactive",
+				appWindow: {
+					app: string,
+					title: string
+				}
+			  }
+            }
+          ]
+    	,
+      aggregated: {
+		summary: {
 			activeTrackingDuration: number,
 			totalActiveDuration: number,
-	  totalInactiveDuration: number
-      daySummary: [
-		  {
-			start: startTime,
-			end: endTime,
-			duration: number,
+			totalInactiveDuration: number,
-			type: "primaryWindow",
-			title: "Figma",
-			subTitle: "UI Redesign v2",
+			totalMeetingDuration: number
 		},
+		timelineOverview: [
 			{
-			start: startTime,
-			end: endTime,
+			timestamp: number,
 			duration: number,
-			type: "teams_meeting",
-			title: "Daily Standup",
-		  },
-		  {
-			start: "09:00",
-			end: "09:15",
-			duration: number,
-			type: "inactive"
-		  },
+			type: "appWindow" | "teamsMeeting" | "inactive",
-		  {
+			data: {
-			start: "09:15",
-			end: "09:45",
-			duration: number,
-			type: "primaryWindow",
-			app: "VS Code",
-			title: "focus-tracker.js"
-		  },
 					...
-	  ],
-	  allWatcherEvents: {
-	    "active-window": {
-		    primaryWindows: [
-			  {
-				start: startTime,
-				end: endTime,
-				duration: number,
-				type: "primaryWindow",
-				title: "Figma",
-				subTitle: "UI Redesign v2",
-			  },
-			  ...
-			],
-		    allActiveWindows: [
-			  {
-				  timestamp,
-				  appName,
-				  title,
-				  duration
 				}
-			],
-		},
-	    "inactivity": [ { timestamp, duration } ],
-	    "teams-meetings": [ { title, startTime, endTime, duration } ]
 			}
+		]
       }
     }
+  }
+}
 ```

+#### 2.2.3 Aggregation for Timeline Overview

+The Aggregation is critical and can easily create unwanted outcomes.
+This section of the App needs detailed documentation and should be test-driven programmed.

+Activities
+- Heartbeats are aggregated into activities in 15-minute intervals
+- An activity always starts or ends at fixed times: XX:00 - XX:15 - XX:30 - XX:45
+- An activity is calculated when its end time is reached.

+Activity Aggregation
+- Contains all heartbeats within the activity's time window
+- Heartbeats must exist for at least half of the activity duration for an activity to be created.
+If not - there is not activity for this timeframe.
+- Reduces each heartbeat to a data type:
+  - Meeting: If there is an active TeamsMeeting
+  - Inactive: If userActivity is inactive and there is no active TeamsMeeting
+  - appWindow: If the user is not inactive and there is no active meeting
+- Sets the activity type to the type that occurs most frequently in the heartbeats: "appWindow" | "teamsMeeting" | "inactive"

+Merging Activities
+After an activity is updated or created in the timeline data, it's checked whether consecutive activities with the same content can be merged.
+- If activities are identical in type and data and follow each other chronologically, they are combined into a single activity
+- This applies to all consecutive activities - not just 2.

+Summary calculation
+After an activity change, the summary times are updated.
+These are not based on the heartbeats, but are determined from the activities, their types, and the corresponding duration.

-### 2.3 WatcherManager (src/WatcherManager.ts)
+### 2.3 Heartbeat-Manager

 #### 2.3.1 Responsibilities

-- Manages the lifecycle of all watchers
+- Creates heartbeats in a fixed interval at :15 and :45 seconds of every minute (therefore every 30 seconds)
+- Collects heartbeat data from watcher modules - See ActivityStore Data Structure
-- Forwards watcher events to ActivityStore
+- Forwards heartbeats to the ActivityStore
 - Supports pause/resume operations

 ### 2.4 Watcher Modules

 #### 2.4.1 Active-Window-Watcher

-- Monitors active window changes
+- Returns the currently active window
 - Uses `active-win` for cross-platform support
-- Sampling every 5000ms
-- Stores all activeWindows at allActiveWindows
-- Calculates the most frequently used window for a time period in primaryWindows
-	- Time periods always end on the quarter hour
-	- If the same window is recognised on several consecutive time periods, these time periods are combined into one and the startTime, endTime and duration are adjusted accordingly.

 #### 2.4.2 Inactivity-Watcher

-- Detects user inactivity
+- Detects if user is performan an mouse or keyboard action between requested heartbeats
-- Checks every 20 seconds
-- Inactivity applies if the user is inactive for more than 5 minutes.
+- Return "may-be-inactive" if the user has not performand an command since the last heartbeat request
+- Return "inactive" if the user has not performand an command since the last FIVE heartbeat request

 #### 2.4.3 Teams-Meetings-Watcher

-- Detects Teams meeting participation
+- Return if the user is currently in a Teams meeting or call
-- Extracts meeting title, start and end time
+- Returns meeting metadata
-- A Teams meeting must be active for more than 5 minutes to be recorded.

 ### 2.5 Renderer Process (React)

 #### 2.5.1 Responsibilities
-- Displays activity data
+- Displays aggregatedActivity data
 - Allows user interaction (pause/resume, date selection)
 - Is very minimal
-- Auto Refresh data form ActivityStore every minute

 #### 2.5.2 UI Structure
 - Uses minimal **React**
 - No third-party UI libraries or routing (no React Router)
 - Styling is done using **simple CSS files**, editable directly by designers
-- Components are kept flat and small, all in a single `components/` folder
+- Components are kept flat and small

 ##### 2.5.2.1 Header
 - **Date Picker** with friendly labels ("Today", "Yesterday") - placed in Header
 	- Arrow Navigation Buttons
 - Button to pause or start tracking

-#### 2.5.2.2 Content: dayOverview
+#### 2.5.2.2 Content: DayOverview

-- Vertical Timeline (like a Day-Calendar View) showing the data of the 'daySummary'
-- By default, the timeline consists of a time window from 8:00 to 17:00 and expands when events are displayed outside this time.
-- The events are positioned along the vertical time axis according to their start and end time
-- Each event displays its type, title, subtitle (if applicable) and duration.
-- The 3 event types are separated by colour
-- The view should not load during updates, changes are adjusted directly.
+##### A. Grundlegende Anforderungen
+1. **Zeitliche Darstellung**
+   - Vertikale Timeline im Kalender-Stil
+   - Standard-Zeitfenster: 8:00 bis 17:00 Uhr
+   - Dynamische Erweiterung bei Events außerhalb des Standard-Zeitfensters
+   - TimelineOverview event block Positionierung entsprechend der Zeitskala für Start- und Endzeit

+##### B. Event-Darstellung

+1. **Event-Block Informationen**
+   - Farbkodierung nach Event-Typ
+   - Proportionale Höhendarstellung entsprechend der Eventdauer
+   - Einheitliche Blockbreite unabhängig vom Inhalt
+   - Dauer in benutzerfreundlichem Format
+   - Meetings: Vollständiger Meeting-Titel und Status
+   - Inaktive Zeiten: Standardisierte Beschreibung
+   - Aktive Fenster: Anwendungsname und Fenstertitel

+##### C. Interaktives Verhalten

+1. **Echtzeit-Updates**
+   - Nahtlose Integration neuer Events
+   - Keine Neuladung bei Datenaktualisierung

+2. **Scroll-Verhalten**
+   - Vertikales Scrollen durch die Zeitskala für einen Tag
+   - Automatischer Scroll zur aktuellen Zeit bei Initialisierung
+   - Beibehaltung der Scroll-Position bei Updates

+##### D. Responsive Design

+1. **Bildschirmanpassung**
+   - Flexible Breitenanpassung
+   - Beibehaltung der 15-Minuten-Proportionen

+2. **Wiederherstellung**
+   - Automatische Wiederherstellung nach Verbindungsabbrüchen
+   - Erhaltung des Anzeigestatus bei Fehlern
+   - Nahtlose Fortsetzung der Aktualisierungen

 #### 2.5.2.3 Fußzeile
-- Displays the total active time and the total inactive time.
+- Displays the total active time and the total inactive time calculated in the aggregated summary data.

 #### 2.5.4 Development & Debugging